Smartcalling/Android-Demo-App-SDK-Referenced/README.md

 ## Emulators

-While you can test the SmartCom library in an emulator we have noticed some occasional spurious results when testing campaigns and anti-vishing.
-For that reason, we strongly recommend you test the SmartCom libraries on physical devices for best results.
+While you can test the SmartCalling library in an emulator we have noticed some occasional spurious results when testing campaigns and anti-vishing.
+For that reason, we strongly recommend you test the SmartCalling libraries on physical devices for best results.

 ## Installation